Ludwig I of Bavaria: Cultural legacy

 As admirer of ancient Greece and the Italian Renaissance, Ludwig patronized the arts as principal of many neoclassical buildings, especially in Munich, and as fanatic collector.
-Among others he commissioned the Walhalla temple, the Befreiungshalle, the Villa Ludwigshöhe, the Pompejanum, the Ludwigstrasse, the Bavaria statue, the Ruhmeshalle, the Glyptothek, the Old and the New Pinakothek.
+Among others he commissioned the Walhalla temple, the Befreiungshalle, the Villa Ludwigshöhe, the Pompejanum, the Ludwigstraße, the Bavaria statue, the Ruhmeshalle, the Glyptothek, the Old and the New Pinakothek.
 His architects Leo von Klenze and Friedrich von Gärtner also strongly influenced the cityscape of modern Athens.

 Already as crown prince Ludwig collected Early German and Early Dutch paintings, masterpieces of the Italian renaissance, and contemporary art for his museums and galleries.
 He also placed special emphasis on collecting Greek and Roman sculpture.
 Through his agents, he managed to acquire such pieces as the Medusa Rondanini, the Barberini Faun, and, in 1813, the figures from the Temple of Aphaea on Aegina.
 One of his most famous conceptions is the celebrated "Schönheitengalerie" (Gallery of Beauties), in the south pavilion of his Nymphenburg Palace in Munich.
 A collection of 36 portraits of the beautiful women painted between 1827 and 1850 mostly by Joseph Karl Stieler.

 Also after his abdication, Ludwig remained an important and lavish sponsor for the arts.
 This caused several conflicts with his son and successor Maximilian.
 Finally, Ludwig financed his projects from his own resources.

-Because of King Ludwig's philhellenism, the German name for Bavaria today is spelled "Bayern" instead of "Baiern", while the German dialect spoken there has retained its original spelling "Bairisch" — note the I versus the Greek-derived Y.
+Because of King Ludwig's philhellenism, the German name for Bavaria today is spelled "Bayern" instead of "Baiern", while the German dialect spoken there has retained its original spelling "Bairisch"—note the I versus the Greek-derived Y.

 Ludwig was an eccentric and notoriously bad poet.
 He would write about anything, no matter how trivial, with strings of rhyming couplets.
-For this, the king was teased by Heinrich Heine who wrote several mocking poems in Ludwig's style.
+For this, he was teased by Heinrich Heine, who wrote several mocking poems in Ludwig's style.
 Ironically, Ludwig's Walhalla temple added Heine's bust to its collection in 2009.

 Private life and issue

-In private life Ludwig was, in spite of his royal assertiveness, modest and companionable and was even known for his often shabby attire.
-Ludwig was hard of hearing and had a birthmark on his forehead which was often concealed in portraits.
+In private life Ludwig was, in spite of his royal assertiveness, modest and companionable and even known for his often shabby attire.
+Ludwig was hard of hearing and had a birthmark on his forehead that was often concealed in portraits.

 Ludwig had several extramarital affairs and was one of the lovers of Jane Digby, an aristocratic English adventuress.
-Another affair was the Italian noblewoman Marianna Florenzi.
-His affair with Lola Montez also caused some scandal.
+Another affair was with the Italian noblewoman Marianna Florenzi.
+His affair with Lola Montez also caused a scandal.

+In 1866, when Queen Emma of Hawaii was visiting Nice, Ludwig proposed marriage to the recently widowed dowager queen, who was 49 years his junior.
+She refused, writing to her mother: "I met with the King of Bavaria today.
+He is old and feeble.
+And he asked me to marry him.
+I refused saying I will not be marrying."